 Asthma usually can be controlled by medications and patient education to manage the disease.
 Some children and adolescents may experience poor asthma control despite the use of prescribed medicines, due to the diverse nature of asthma, its associated medical conditions, and suboptimal adherence.
 Children with uncontrolled severe asthma may experience poor quality of life, frequent exacerbations, loss of lung function and more serious disease later in life, so it’s important to gain control over severe asthma quickly.

 To make an appointment for your child at the Pediatric Severe Asthma Clinic, call 1.877.CALL NJH (877.225.5654) or complete the online appointment form.

 You also may learn more about the variety of treatment options available in our Pediatric Asthma Treatment Programs.

 Why National Jewish Health

 Children with severe persistent asthma may need a different approach to managing it – the pediatric asthma experts at National Jewish Health can help.
-Our Pediatric Severe Asthma Clinic features a multidisciplinary team of nationally recognized physicians with expertise in asthma, pulmonology, behavioral health, and drug pharmacokinetics – plus knowledge about the latest asthma research and patient education protocols to help severe asthmatics gain control over their condition.
+Our Pediatric Severe Asthma Clinic features a multidisciplinary team of nationally recognized physicians with expertise in asthma, pulmonology, behavioral health, and pharmacology – plus knowledge about the latest asthma research and patient education protocols to help severe asthmatics gain control over their condition.

 Make an appointment with the clinic if your child: